MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/microsoft-store.md

 To create an app reservation:

-1. Before you can create an app reservation, you must have a **personal** Microsoft account that is enrolled in the Windows Developer Program.
+1. Before you can create an app reservation, you must have a **personal** Microsoft account (not a work Microsoft account or a school Microsoft account) that is enrolled in the Windows Developer Program.
     1. If you don't already have one, create a personal Microsoft account at [account.microsoft.com](https://account.microsoft.com/).
     1. Enroll in the Windows Developer program, by following the steps in [Open a developer account in Partner Center](/windows/apps/publish/partner-center/open-a-developer-account).